Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 2. Collapse
 3. Deployment

 Installation is the period when a new technology is first explored, installed, and then speculated on.
 This speculation leads to an unsustainable asset bubble and a spectacular collapse.
 Then a more sober period of deployment takes place during which the technology matures and sustainably alters many aspects of society.
-After a full deployment has exhausted its potential for driving economic growth, a new innovation wave must follow and the cycle begins anew.
+After a full deployment has exhausted its potential for driving economic growth, a new technology triggers a new innovation wave and the cycle begins anew.

 > There have been five technological revolutions in 240 years...
 Each of these revolutions drives a great surge of development and shapes growth for half a century or more.